sagemathinc/cocalc/notes/final_push.md

 doesn't... so I suspect the bug is in `local_hub`'s handling of messages.

+[ ] (1:00?) upgrade bup everywhere -- looks like fsck and race condition work is recent: https://github.com/bup/bup

+[ ] (1:00?) when using an interact on cloud.sagemath.com that produces graphics (lecture 17 of 308), I'm seeing the image in output not appearing with some probability.
+I'm guessing this has to do with how files get sent from local hub to hub, and there being multiple global hubs... and them not using the database always.

  [ ] (1:00?) interact dropdown selector doesn't work in Firefox -- shows blank input.

- [ ] (0:30?) suggest sync broadcast message often doesn't work (maybe on first sync?), i.e., user has to modify buffer to see latest changes upstream
+ [ ] (1:00?) suggest sync broadcast message often doesn't work (maybe on first sync?), i.e., user has to modify buffer to see latest changes upstream

  [ ] (1:00?) idea: make a stats tab -- for all to see -- under "?" page with:

  [ ] (1:00?) idea: when displaying lots of output, scroll output area to BOTTOM (not top like it is now).

- [ ] (0:45?) make worksheet save persist linked objects
+ [ ] (1:30?) make worksheet save persist linked objects

- [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

- [ ] (1:00?) new project default git creds based on project owner cred. (?); also I had a weird issue with "git config" command not found.
+ [ ] (1:30?) new project default git creds based on project owner cred. (?);

  [ ] (1:30?) ability to open sws files